anastassia-b/art-book-app/README.md

 # Baehance

-Baehance is a portfolio showcase web application inspired by Behance-- built with Ruby on Rails and React/Redux.
+Baehance is a portfolio showcase web application inspired by Behance.
+It is a full-stack app built using a Ruby on Rails backend, Postgresql database, and React/Redux front-end architecture.